 Present-day this heathen/pagan faith is known as Ásatrú. Ásatrú is an old Norse word, consisting of Ása, which is referring to the Norse gods, and trú, which means faith.

 Christmas is a Christian celebration that begins on December 1st and ends on January 6th.
-The biggest day is on Jesus’s birthday, which is held on either the 24th after sundown or 25th of December.
+The biggest day is on Jesus’s birthday, which is held on either the 24th after sundown or the 25th of December.

 When does Yule begin in 2022

-The pagan Yule celebration begins at the winter solstice on Monday 21th of December 2020.
-The 2nd Yule month starts at the first new full moon which is on January 13th and ends on the 28th of January 2021 at the full moon.
-The Yule sacrifice (Jólablót) should be held at the full moon, and as many days as it takes until the mead runs dry.
+The pagan Yule celebration begins at the winter solstice on Wednesday 21th of December 2022.
+The 2nd Yule month starts at the first new full moon which is on December 23th and ends on Friday the 6th of January 2023 at the full moon.
+The Yule sacrifice (Jólablót) should be held at the full moon, and for as many days as it takes until the mead runs dry.